 Admin Rights for LSA IT Managed Computers Policy

-To protect the integrity and not expose our managed computing environment to unnecessary risk LSA IT’s default policy is for users to run their machines with standard (restricted) user accounts by default (which is the way our IT staff runs their machines as well).
+This policy exists to protect the integrity and not expose our managed computing environment to unnecessary risk.
+LSA IT’s default policy is for users to run their machines with standard (restricted) user accounts by default (which is the way our IT staff runs their machines as well).

 While it is not recommended, LSA IT will grant limited local administrative rights to users on their managed systems when a need is demonstrated.